 All the technologies deployed have been assessed by government health and safety regulators and have concluded that there are no unacceptable risks to health.

 Passing through the scanner does not constitute a risk to health for any passenger, including those with pacemakers or internal defibrillators.

 As walk through metal detectors are still part of the security process please continue to alert security staff of your pacemaker, as you would normally have done.

-For further information visit the website for Department for Transport
+For further information visit the website for the Department for Transport